crodier/software-blog/threadDumps.md

 ### Are your application threads alive?

-If you name your threads, it is trivial to see if those threads have exited.
-Without naming every thread, you can look for lines of code which must be in the stack, but this is more cumbersome and error prone during an emergency.
+If you name your threads, it is trivial to check if those threads have exited, by grepping for their thread name in the thread dump.

+Without naming every thread, other approaches must be used, which can be error prone during an emergency.
+You can for example look for lines of code which must be in the stack.
+For this to work, you must have the exact release of the code checked out and be reviewing this exact commit.
+During an emergency this can be challenging and is additional wasted time you want to avoid by naming all your threads.

 ### Example from the field

-One example from the field is when a java.lang.StackOverflowException was thrown, in code generated ANTLR.
+One example from the field is when a java.lang.StackOverflowException was thrown, in ANTLR generated code.
+This happened to me in production once.

-When a particularly large message with more than 10,000 expressions in the expression tree arrived, the thread processing the messages exited.
-This thread which exited was not named.
-Therefore, we had to infer from the code itself and certain methods and line numbers, that this thread had exited, instead of looking for the name of the thread.
+Whenever a particularly large message with more than 5,000 ANTLR expressions in the expression tree arrived, the thread for reading and processing new messages exited with this exception.
-During an outage emergency, this is heavy lifting you want to avoid, also time consuming analysis.
-By simply naming every thread, you are in much better shape, and this takes only a few seconds when writing threaded code.
+This thread which exited was also not named.

+Therefore, we had to
+infer from the code itself and by reviewing certain methods and line numbers, that this thread had exited, which we did.

+#### Catch Unchecked Exception when kicking off threads

+Still, we could not know for sure, but decided it must have been an unchecked exception.

-A thread processing the messages only checked for caught exceptions, which allowed one message to throw an exception which was uncaught.
+Since the thread processing the messages only checked for caught exceptions, which allowed one message to throw an exception which was uncaught.
-This causes the thread to exit, without so much as logging the uncaught exception.
+This caused the thread to exit, without so much as logging the uncaught exception.
-Once this has happened, if the thread is not named, you are left wondering what the name of the thread is.

 Two more important take-aways exist from this example.
 Code which starts a thread, must always be surrounded